Interstate 15

 Los Peñasquitos Bridge

-We revisited the Historic U.S. 395 bridge in 2006.
-The date stamp shows the bridge was built in 1949.
+The date stamp shows that the Historic U.S. 395 bridge was built in 1949.
 This concrete arch bridge has an overall length of 434 feet.
 It is difficult to imagine that where a two-lane, narrow bridge once sufficed, a major bridge with over a dozen lanes is needed today to carry significant traffic flows over Penasquitos Creek.
-Photos taken 01/08/06.

 Lake Hodges Bridge